tariqmahmood898/dpswallet/readme.md

 # New TON Wallet web base

-We have fully customized this Tone Blockchain application.
+We have fully customized this Ton Blockchain application. improve this repository css style and some more features

 In which many new features have also been added.
 And it will also be integrated with Telegram bots.
 TON Wallet is a free client-side interface for interact with The Open Network blockchain.